 Ok, so I look impressive.
 What about overall health?

 I do of course have many friends my age.
 They are, almost without exception, overweight, on medication for one chronic condition or another, and ‘too tired’ to work out.
 I train for an hour per day five days a week.
 I’m not on medication for anything.
 I can still spring up and down like a jackrabbit on perfectly healthy knees.
 And, I almost never get sick.
 When I do, I might get a sniffle that lasts for a few hours, while others around me are bedridden for two days.
 I am ridiculously, enviously healthy.
 The only major problem I ever had in my 53 years was a teeny bout of cancer that I got from an HPV infection – something that would have happened no matter what I did.
 I was simply unlucky enough to contract the wrong strain of HPV when I was younger.

 What About Energy?

 For a time after my cancer treatment, I attended a head and neck cancer support group (I had stage 4 throat cancer).
 I was a little worried they were going to hurt me when it was discovered that I was only six weeks out of treatment and already had more energy than many who were a year out of treatment.
-I was back to the gym already and working a full day.
+I was back to the gym near me already and working a full day.
 Many of them, even after a year or two, still couldn’t work more than four hours per day.
 A lack of energy is one of the primary side effects of that kind of cancer treatment.
 With proper diet and exercise, I moved through this phase rapidly and was back to normal in record time.
 My oncologist told me I was ‘in the top one percent’ for recovery.